 Instagram has also launched its Instagram Business profiles and paid advertising.
-The Business profile adds a phone number to your bio and gives access to extensive analytics data that wouldn’t be otherwise available unless you’re using a social media tool.
+Having a Business profile adds a phone number to your bio and gives access to extensive analytics data.
+This wouldn’t be otherwise available unless you’re using a social media tool.

 3. Take them behind-the-scenes

 Customers have a natural curiosity about where their products come from, and you can use Instagram to show them their whole lifecycle.
 This is especially relevant for companies that sell environmentally friendly or FairTrade products.
 Source images to demonstrate how products are made – from the base material, production and distribution.

 If nothing comes to mind, you can share something that everyone has – sketches, notes and filled whiteboards or blackboards.
 Every business has brainstormed ideas; it’s up to you to take a pretty picture and upload it to Instagram.
 You may find that it’s best to try out different post types until you strike gold with the one that will engage the audience.
 Thanks to yet another new feature, Instagram now lets you archive posts instead of deleting them.

 4. Expand your reach with #hashtags

 Use hashtags to expand your reach.
 These can be campaign specific or general – all that’s important is that they are relevant.
 Make sure also to set up your leading company, hashtag (#yourbrandname), and use it sparingly across Instagram (Twitter is useful too).
 This makes it easier for people to find content related to you as well as your main account.